Unobtrusive, Unposed, Unique

 After the wedding ritual has ended I give the newly married couple a chance to receive the congratulations and hugs from the wedding party.
 Then I encourage them to move on, and take them to the location I have chosen for their official portraits.

 I don't pose people!
 I put you in a pre-chosen location and then suggest you act naturally - by kissing, hugging, or walking towards me.
 I am never in your face, preferring to stand a short distance (or further) away from you.
 I believe that the couple (or any subject) being comfortable and relaxed leads to the best images.

 Then I photograph the 'official' group shots, which I try and do as quickly as possible.
 The minimum requirement from most wedding party's is to take pictures of the bride and groom with their parents and siblings, and with the best man, bridesmaids and ushers.
 I also always try and photograph a group photograph of every guest.
 Of course, this plan is always up to discussion!

-From this point, my minimal interference ends.
+From this point, my minimal interference continues.
 As the reception continues I photograph all the guests enjoying themselves, whether it's laughing, drinking, or playing the provided games.

 When it's time for the speeches I not only just photograph the speaker, but mainly I take photos of the reaction of the bridal party and their guests.